-An overview of the detector configuration B is given in Fig. ??.
-A two solenoid configuration is the 4^{th} Concept for an ILC Detector [?].
+Concept for an ILC Detector [735].
 The second outer solenoid keeps the overall dimensions of the detector limited.
-A detailed consideration of option B has not been intended at this stage of the project.
+A detailed consideration of option B has not been intended at this stage of the project, however, the statement is made that the option B magnet system is technically feasible and can be chosen if physics arguments require to do so and the required extra budget is made available.

-13.3 Magnet Design
+13.2 Magnet Design

 The principle magnet configuration in the Linac-Ring baseline option is introduced and the principle design of solenoid and dipole magnets as well as their cryogenic services are described.
-In section ??, the twin solenoid system option (detector option B) providing 3.5 T in the entire calorimeter space in combination with a 1.5 T space for a high precision muon tracking detector is addressed briefly.
+In section 13.2.5, the twin solenoid system option (detector option B) providing 3.5 T in the entire calorimeter space in combination with a 1.5 T space for a high precision muon tracking detector is addressed briefly.

-13.3.1 Magnets configuration
+13.2.1 Magnets configuration

-The LHeC magnet system comprises for the bending of the particles produced in the collisions a 3.5 T solenoid with a free bore of 1.8 m and a coil length of 5.7 m.
-The bore size to provide space for the Pixel (CPT) and Strip (CST) detectors as well as the electromagnetic Liquid Argon calorimeter (EMC) with magnetic field while the hadronic tile calorimeter (HAC) and muon tagging detectors are left outside.
-The layout of the magnets in the baseline detector is shown in Figure 4.1.
-The iron present in the hadronic calorimeter also provides the return path for the solenoid magnetic field.
-In the Linac-Ring option also a set of 18 m long e-beam bending dipoles are required that provide 0.3 T on axis, a plus and a minus dipole of 9 m length each, respectively.
-The first dipole is to bring the e-beam into the collision point and the second to guide the beam away after the collision point.
-In the Ring-Ring option this set is obsolete.
-The Linac-Ring option obviously is more demanding and thus taken as the reference design and presented here.
-The introduction of the set of dipoles requires choosing a radial position and radial gap for these coils.
-Since space is required for the solenoid as well, an elegant solution is to combine within the detector volume the dipoles and the solenoid in one cryostat thereby minimizing the total radial gap as well as maximizing particle transparency.
-A second combination of cryogenic objects can be made by also housing the Li Argon electromagnetic calorimeter in the same cryostat which would reduce the radial built up of material significantly.
-Since a combination is easier the separate option is more demanding and therefore engineered and described here.
-Since the set of dipoles is 18 m long to provide the 2.2.5 Tm magnetic field integral, and the detector is 10 m long, each of the two dipoles are split in two sections.
-The inner superconducting sections sit with the solenoid in the same cryostat and the outer normal conducting iron based electromagnetic sections with much smaller bore of 0.3 m are positioned on the beam line at either side of the detectors, see Figure??.
+The LHeC magnet system provides a 3.5 T solenoid with a free bore of 1.8 m and a coil length of 5.7 m 8984 for the bending of the particles produced in the collisions.
+The bore is dimensioned to provide space for 8985 the Pixel (CPT) and Strip (CST) detectors as well as the electromagnetic Liquid Argon calorimeter (EMC) 8986 immersed in a magnetic field while the hadronic tile calorimeter (HAC) and muon tagging detectors are left 8987 outside.
+The layout of the magnets in the baseline detector is shown in Figure 13.12.
+The iron present in 8988 the hadronic calorimeter also provides the return path for the solenoid magnetic field.
+In the Linac-Ring 8989 option also a set of 18 m long e-beam bending dipoles are required that provide 0.3 T on axis, a plus and 8990 a minus dipole of 9 m length each, respectively.
+The first dipole is to bring the e-beam into the collision 8991 point and the second to guide the beam away after the collision point.
+In the Ring-Ring option this set is 8992 obsolete.
+The Linac-Ring option obviously is more demanding and thus taken as the reference design and 8993 presented here.
+The introduction of the set of dipoles requires choosing a radial position and radial gap 8994 for these coils.
+Since cryogenic space is required for the solenoid as well, an elegant solution is to combine 8995 within the detector volume the dipoles and the solenoid in one cryostat, thereby minimizing the total radial 8996 gap as well as maximizing particle transparency.
+A second combination of cryogenic objects can be made 8997 by also housing the liquid argon electromagnetic calorimeter in the same cryostat which would reduce the 8998 radial built up of material significantly.
+Since a combination is easier the separate option is more demanding 8999 and therefore engineered and described here.
+Since the set of dipoles is 18 m long to provide the $2 \cdot 2.5 \text{ Tm}$ 9000 magnetic field integral, and the detector is 10 m long, each of the two dipoles are split in two sections.
+The 9001 inner superconducting sections sit with the solenoid in the same cryostat and the outer normal conducting 9002 iron based electromagnetic sections with much smaller bore of 0.3 m are positioned on the beam line at 9003 either side of the detectors, see Figure 13.12.
+9004

-13.3.2 Detector Solenoid
+9005 13.2.2 Detector Solenoid